Tom Watson (fighter)

-Tom "Kong" Watson (born 13 July 1982) is an English mixed martial artist currently competing in the welterweight division of Cage Warriors.
+Tom Watson (born 13 July 1982) is an English mixed martial artist currently competing in the welterweight division of Cage Warriors.
 A professional competitor since 2006, he is the former BAMMA Middleweight Champion, the former UCMMA Middleweight Champion, and has also competed for the UFC, Cage Rage and the MFC.

 Background

 Watson began training when he was 16 years old and has an extensive boxing background, winning two awards, Amateur Boxing Standout 2006, a three-time ABA Southern Counties Champion, and Full Contact Unlicensed Boxing Champion.
 Watson's nickname comes from his famous ring walks, featuring Watson wearing a gorilla mask.

+Watson has also competed in catch wrestling at the Snake Pit World Championships.

 Mixed martial arts career

 Cage Rage and early career

-Watson held a 1-0-1 amateur record before turning professional in 1991.
+Watson held a 1-0-1 amateur record before turning professional in 2006.
 He won his first two fights and was then given the chance to fight in the UK's top MMA promotion, Cage Rage.
 His first fight was against Daijiro Matsui in February 2007 at Cage Rage 20, and he lost via an armbar in the first round.
 He returned to the cage a month later and impressively defeated Dorlan O'Malley via KO after a slam.

 After this, he was given another chance against a higher profile opponent.
 He took on UFC veteran Xavier Foupa-Pokam at CageRage 21: Judgement Day in April, 2007, but was submitted again.
 He fought a further two times that year, and recorded a win and a loss.
 In 2008, he began to climb the ladder again by beating Pierre Guillet and John Phillips, but Cage Rage went into liquidation and he then went to Ultimate Challenge MMA.

 Ultimate Challenge MMA

 Watson's first Ultimate Challenge MMA bout came against Daniel Cubitt at Ultimate Challenge UK: Bad Breed in December 2008.
 He won the fight by knocking his opponent out less than two minutes into the first round to win the inaugural Ultimate Challenge UK title.
-He returned at Ultimate Challenge UK: Dynamite in October 2009 to take on Denniston Sutherland, and defeated him via split decision.
+He returned to Ultimate Challenge UK: Dynamite in October 2009 to take on Denniston Sutherland, and defeated him via split decision.